Table of Contents

 However, I was pleasantly surprised to see the available options out there:

-From the high-end range like all the fuji XF-mount lenses, which are high quality, small, light and expensive, but also 3rd party lenses like the famous Viltrox lenses which seem to be good quality at a decent price.
+From the high-end range like all the fuji XF-mount lenses, which are high quality, small, light and expensive, but also 3rd party lenses like the famous Viltrox lenses which seem to be good quality at a reasonable price.

 To the low-end range but still quite popular options like the 7Artisans lenses and the Pergear lenses as well.
 Or just simply adapting affordable Minolta glass or any used manual glass for that matter.